TheDisorderedOrganization/MonteCarlo/README.md

         return nothing
     end
     ```
+    3. Specify the probablity of proposing the action in `MonteCarlo.log_proposal_density`.
+Note that this function must give the exact probability of sampling the action with `MonteCarlo.sample_action!`.
+In this case, we just need the density of the normal distribution.
+    ```julia
+    function MonteCarlo.log_proposal_density(action::Displacement, ::StandardGaussian, parameters, system::Particle)
+        return -(action.δ)^2 / (2parameters.σ^2) - log(2π * parameters.σ^2) / 2
+    end
+    ```
     3. Finally, provide how this action changes the state of the system in the `MonteCarlo.perform_action!` function.
 In the example, performing the displacement updates the position and the energy of the particle.
     ```julia
     function MonteCarlo.perform_action!(system::Particle, action::Displacement)